10 Best Project Management Software for Small Business (2026)

 ClickUp tries to be everything -- tasks, docs, whiteboards, chat, goals, time tracking, dashboards -- in one platform.
 At $7/member/month (Unlimited plan), it's also the cheapest full-featured option.
 The free plan is generous: unlimited tasks, members, and most core features with some limits on storage and views.

 ClickUp acquired Qatalog and Codegen in 2025, expanding their knowledge management and developer tool capabilities.
-The AI features (ClickUp Brain) can generate project summaries, write task descriptions, and build automations from natural language prompts.
+ClickUp Brain (AI features) can generate project summaries, write task descriptions, and build automations from natural language prompts.
+The AI add-on costs $7/user/month and is charged per paid member in the workspace — meaning a 10-person team pays $70/month for AI whether all 10 use it or not.

 The catch: ClickUp's "everything app" approach means the learning curve is steep.
 New users face an overwhelming number of features, settings, and customization options.
 The interface can feel sluggish on large workspaces.
 And customer support consistently gets complaints about response times.